Early modern Europe: Periodization

 The end date of the early modern period is variously associated with the Industrial Revolution, which began in Britain in about 1750, or the beginning of the French Revolution in 1789, which drastically transformed the state of European politics and ushered in the Napoleonic era and modern Europe.

 The role of nobles in the Feudal System had yielded to the notion of the Divine Right of Kings during the Middle Ages (in fact, this consolidation of power from the land-owning nobles to the titular monarchs was one of the most prominent themes of the Middle Ages).
 Among the most notable political changes included the abolition of serfdom and the crystallization of kingdoms into nation-states.
 Perhaps even more significantly, with the advent of the Reformation, the notion of Christendom as a unified political entity was destroyed.
 Many kings and rulers used this radical shift in the understanding of the world to further consolidate their sovereignty over their territories.
 For instance, many of the Germanic states (as well as English Reformation) converted to Protestantism in an attempt to slip out of the grasp of the Pope.

 The intellectual developments of the period included the creation of the economic theory of mercantilism and the publication of enduringly influential works of political and social philosophy, such as Machiavelli's The Prince (1513) and Thomas More's Utopia (1515).
+In the 17th century, the Scientific Revolution was defined by the foundational works of Johannes Kepler's Astronomia Nova (1609), Galileo Galilei's Starry Messenger (1610) and Isaac Newton's Philosophiæ Naturalis Principia Mathematica (1687).

+Printing Revolution

+The spread of printing between 1440 and 1500.

+From a single print shop in the Free Imperial City of Mainz around 1440, printing had spread to about 270 cities across Europe and produced more than 20 million volumes by the end of the 15th century.
+Just 25 miles away, the Frankfurt Book Fair (Note: Like nearby Mainz, Frankfurt was a free imperial city of the Holy Roman Empire.) was established by 1462 and remained the primary marketplace for printers and publishers and the center of Europe's book trade for the next two hundred years.
+By the 16th century, the manuscript culture of the Middle Ages, where facts were few and far between, had begun to give way to a printing culture where living scholars could compare their own observations with those of other (living) scholars, transforming how knowledge was created, preserved and disseminated.